That'll Teach 'Em: Series 2 (2004)

-Sophia chose to leave the school voluntarily because of behaviour.
-Though it was never shown, Aliss Hadley, Lewis Davis and Holly left as well.
-This was the only season in which no students were expelled.
-Most students only passed 1 CSE.
-Like Series 1, 15 boys and 15 girls entered the school at the start, and 26 finished.
+Sophia chose to leave the school voluntarily owing to her poor behaviour stemming from frequent clashes with multiple staff members, and out of frustration over the school's disciplinary enforcement.
+Though it was never shown, Aliss Hadley, Lewis Davis and Holly also left for unknown reasons.
+This was the only series in which no students were expelled.
+Most students passed only 1 CSE.
+As with Series 1, 15 boys and 15 girls entered the school at the start, and 26 finished.

 Series 3 (2005–06)

-Series 3 was filmed during August 2005 at St Joseph's College in Ipswich, and broadcast during the following April.
+Series 3 called That'll Teach 'Em: Boys Versus Girls was filmed during August 2005 at St Joseph's College in Ipswich, and broadcast during the following April.
 The series returned to the setting of a 1950s grammar school.
-The school was branded as 'Charles Darwin Grammar' and focused predominately on practical sciences.
+The school was branded as "Charles Darwin Grammar" and focused predominantly on practical sciences.
 It also experimented with boys and girls being taught separately.
 The languages teacher in series 1, Simon Warr, took on the role of headmaster in Series 3.

-Scott Peters was expelled during the series for persistent bad behaviour and disrespect, and Brennon Gunston, Rosie Morton and Amy Jampa-Ngoen chose to leave the school voluntarily, although Mr. Warr gave Amy his explicit blessing to leave due her poor conduct record.
+Scott Peters was expelled during the series for persistent bad behaviour, disrespect, and refusing to participate in some areas of the school curriculum; particularly CCF.
+Brennon Gunston, Rosie Morton and Amy Jampa-Ngoen chose to leave the school voluntarily, although Mr Warr gave Amy his explicit blessing to leave owing to her poor conduct record.
 After failing to stop some girls from using the telephone in the laundry room, Victoria Buxton was forced to step down from her position as Head Girl, and her role was filled by Sally Rushton.
 In addition, Brennon Gunston and Rosie Morton were replaced with Joe Seath and Francesca Bruce respectively.
-In the academic competition between the girls and the boys, the girls won overall, and most students only managed to pass one O Level.
+In the academic competition between the girls and the boys, the girls won overall, and most students managed to pass only one O Level.